gylu/insight_coding_challenge_spring_2016/README.md

 #### Note that this repo started off as a clone of https://github.com/InsightDataScience/coding-challenge

-#### Running and Testing:
-I have been running the run.sh scripts with bash.
-E.g "bash ./run.sh" from the root directory.

-For testing, I have been running "bash ./run_tests.sh" from within the insight_testsuite directory
+For testing, call "./run_tests.sh" from within the insight_testsuite directory